Beautiful Creatures (2013 film): Plot

-Sarafine foresees Lena will become a powerful caster, wanting Lena to use her power to purge the Earth of humans, leaving just casters.
-The couple have another flashback of their past with the locket, revealing that their ancestors, caster Genevieve Duchannes and mortal Confederate soldier Ethan Carter Wate, were in love.
+Foreseeing that Lena will become a powerful caster, Sarafine wants Lena to use her power to purge the Earth of mortals and leave just casters.
+The couple have another flashback of their past with the locket that reveals that their ancestors, the caster Genevieve Duchannes and the mortal Confederate soldier Ethan Carter Wate, were in love.
 Ethan died in battle, and Genevieve revived him.
-Doing so laid a curse on all Duchannes women; they will go dark on their sixteenth birthday.
-A mortified Lena asks Amma to help, being a seer and keeper of the caster library beneath the town library, extending all across the USA.
-The most ancient of the books reveals the secret to undoing the curse: someone Lena loves has to die.
+Doing so laid a curse on all Duchannes women, who will go dark on their 16th birthday.

+A mortified Lena asks Amma to help since she is a seer and keeper of the caster library, which is beneath the town library and extends across the United States.
+The most ancient of the books reveals the secret to undoing the curse: a person Lena loves has to die.
 Unwilling to take Ethan's life, Lena erases his memories of their love.

-Seducing Link, Ridley gives him a bullet to use in the upcoming Civil War reenactment of the Battle of Honey Hill, also Lena's sixteenth birthday, Lena feels the shock of the curse being broken and runs to Ethan, clutching his dying body as Ridley and Sarafine encourage her to accept the dark.
-She lashes out in anger, sending a huge tornado through the crowd, until Ethan's body transforms into Macon, who had disguised himself to be the sacrifice to lift the curse.
-As he is dying, he reveals that he promised Ethan's mother to keep her son alive.
-These dying words encourage Lena to "claim [her]self"; she causes the moon to disappear so it cannot claim her for the dark.
-Allowing Ridley to flee, she pulls Sarafine from Mrs. Lincoln's body, powerfully sealing away Sarafine's spirit.
+Seducing Link, Ridley gives him a bullet to use in the upcoming Civil War reenactment of the Battle of Honey Hill, which is also on Lena's 16th birthday.
+Lena feels the shock of the curse being broken, runs to Ethan, and clutches his dying body while Ridley and Sarafine encourage her to accept the dark.
+She lashes out in anger and sends a huge tornado through the crowd until Ethan's body transforms into Macon, who disguised himself to be the sacrifice to lift the curse.

+As Macon is dying, he reveals that he promised Ethan's mother to keep her son alive.
+Those dying words encourage Lena to "claim herself".
+She causes the moon to disappear so it cannot claim her for the dark.
+Allowing Ridley to flee, she pulls Sarafine from Mrs. Lincoln's body and powerfully seals away Sarafine's spirit.

 Six months later, a still-amnesiac Ethan visits Amma in the library before a college tour with Link.
-Lena gives him a book they had once shared as a present.
-Lena is a half light/dark caster.
-As Link and Ethan reach the town line, the town's burned exit sign reminds him momentarily, he gets out of the car, shouting Lena.
-She hears his call.
+Lena gives him a book that they had once shared as a present.
+She is a half-light/dark caster.
+As Link and Ethan reach the town line, the town's burned exit sign seems to restore his memories.
+He gets out of the car and shouts for Lena, who hears his call.